Joshi-Ketaki/joshi-ketaki.github.io/_teaching/2014-spring-teaching-1.md

 date: 2021-01-01
 location: "New Haven, Connecticut"
 ---

-I was incharge of the compiler segment for this course.
-For this distribution I created and deployed a segment on introducing data flow analysis with liveness analysis and its application using register allocation.
-The segment consisted of creating an end to end assignment for register allocation and liveness analysis, a quiz and exam questions apart from study material which introduced the students to compilers.
+Incharge of the compiler module.

+Introduction to Data Flow Analysis and its applications:
+1. Deployed an assignment that introduced students to liveness analysis and its application in register allocation.
+2. This also included creating teaching material for introducing the students to liveness analysis.

 Heading 1
 ======